woahdas/chesspuzzles/README.md

 PS: This was the first time I actually programmed a full-on project (albeit this is a VERY minor one).
 It took me ~3 hours to actually get my laptop to install an IDE and then for me to make this program and then use a compiler (20 minutes of actual programming if we were to ignore the set-up time).

+UPDATE: I've gotten this to work in C#!
+But the syntax is so similar it would be a waste of time for me to put it up here.